lyft/flinkk8soperator/docs/crd.md

   * **tearDownVersionHash** `type:string`
     Used **only** with the BlueGreen deployment mode.
 This is set typically once a FlinkApplication successfully transitions to the `DualRunning` phase.
     Once set, the application version corresponding to the hash is torn down.
 On successful teardown, the FlinkApplication transitions to a `Running` phase.

+  * **fallbackWithoutState** `type:bool`
+    Can be set to true to attempt to continue to submit a job without a savepoint in the case where a savepoint cannot be taken and there are no external checkpoints to recover from.